Click here to view video.

 Depending upon the level of education and experience achieved, dental hygienists can also apply their skills and knowledge to other career activities such as teaching hygiene students in dental schools and dental hygiene education programs.

-Employment of dental hygienists is projected to grow 20 percent from 2016 to 2026, much faster than the average for all occupations.
-The demand for dental services will increase as the population ages and as research continues to link oral health to overall health.
+Employment of dental hygienists is projected to grow 11 percent from 2020 to 2030, faster than the average for all occupations, according to the BLS.

 Dental hygienists receive their education through academic programs at community colleges, technical colleges, dental schools, or universities.
 The majority of community college programs take two years to complete, with graduates receiving a diploma, certificate, or associate degree.